 Overview

-This page lists advice for formatting your spreadsheet so we can geocode each line By following these guidelines you give us the best possible chance of geocoding the contents of your file correctlyStep by step guide to formatting your spreadsheet for geocoding
+This page lists advice for formatting your spreadsheet so we can geocode each row By following these guidelines you give us the best possible chance of geocoding the contents of your file correctlyStep by step guide to formatting your spreadsheet for geocoding

 -